asanaullah/mem-re/README.md

 ## Objective
 To develop HDL based memory controllers that are, to the **GET** (Greatest Extent Possible), i) open source, ii) FPGA vendor agnostic, iii) simple to modify, and iv) able to easily close timing after controller modifications.

-Note: Mem-Re is part of Project Morpheus, which is an effort to build an open source reconfigurable hardware operating system (analogous to Linux in the software world).
+**Note:** Mem-Re is part of **Project Morpheus**, which is an effort to build an open source reconfigurable hardware operating system (analogous to Linux in the software world).

 ## Why Greatest Extent Possible?